Every story on Radish needs to have a genre and subgenre before you can hit "publish."

 Hard Sci-Fi: Stories overly concerned with scientific accuracy and logic, often going into deep detail to describe it in the course of world building.

-Examples: Most Isaac Asimov stories, Gattaca, Blade Runner
+Examples: Most Isaac Asimov stories, Gattaca, Blade Runner, The Martian, Star Trek, Black Mirror

 New Adult Sci-Fi: The trials and tribulations of new adulthood are described within a fantastical - but plausible - setting

-Examples: Most Sarah J. Maas novels, Ready Player One, The 100
+Examples: Most Sarah J. Maas novels, Ready Player One, The 100, 3%, The Expanse, Her

 Sci-fi Comedy: A humorous story set against a different - but scientifically plausible - reality.